rockwellll/simple_flutter_i18n/README.md

 # simple_flutter_i18n
+flutter internationalization made simple and easy to use.

 ## Motive
 while i was searching for the packages to help me with multi-langauge stuff , setting them up was hard, working with them was even harder, so i created this simple package to help me